 Remember that the artificial light that you provide to your plant should match the light that the plant requires naturally.
 So be sure to turn off the light at night, and do not provide more than 9 hours of light during the day to keep your plant healthy.

-There are plug-in timers also available which automatically turn your light on and off according to your settings.
+There are plug-in timers also available that automatically turn your light on and off according to your settings.

 Basil is a plant that has very specific water requirements.
 While it requires plenty of water, too much water can also cause problems.
-So it is important to get just the right amount for the water.
+So it is important to get just the right amount of water.

 You can do the finger test to know whether or not your basil requires water.